codebreak/codebreak.github.com/source/_posts/2012-06-11-capybara-tutorial-using-irb.markdown

 comments: true
 categories:
 ---
-At one of my previous projects, a fellow ThoughtWorker named Rob Hunter showed me how to use irb (Interactive Ruby Shell) to play around with [Capybara](https://github.com/jnicklas/capybara/).
+At one of my previous projects, a fellow ThoughtWorker named Rob Hunter showed me how to use irb (Interactive Ruby Shell) to play around with a test framework for web applications called [Capybara](https://github.com/jnicklas/capybara/).
 I've found it pretty useful so I figured I'd share it here.

 To get started, make sure you have ruby installed.
 (Below I am using ruby version 1.9.2 and creating a gemset using RVM)